PabloIbannez/VLMP/docs/Installation.rst

 **Installing VLMP**

-Once UAMMD-structured is installed, there are multiple ways to install VLMP.
+There are multiple ways to install VLMP.
 The easiest method is through Python's package manager, pip:

 .. code-block:: bash